wch/r-source/CONFLICTS.md

 A basic implementation of the static approach is quite simple:

-- Give library/require additional arguments `mask.ok` and `omit`.
+- Give library/require additional arguments `mask.ok` and `exclude`.
     - `mask.ok`: these functions can mask variables already on the path.
-    - `omit`: don't add these to the search path frame.
+    - `exclude`: don't add these to the search path frame.
 - If `getOption("error.on.conflicts")` is TRUE then signal an error if there are conflicts not covered by `mask.ok`.